Many of our clients are come to us wondering, “What’s the best shed foundation: gravel or concrete?” In most cases:

 Less water splashing against your shed.
 A gravel base functions like a diffuser when water that runs off the roof reaches the ground.
 The rough, porous surface of the gravel prevents water from splashing up.
 Instead, the water quickly soaks into the ground.
 With a concrete base, water from the roof will splash up against the sides of the shed.
-This increases the likelihood that the wood siding on your shed will rot over time.
+This increases the likelihood that any wood (including siding) on your shed will rot over time.

-Easier to install and move.
+Easier to install and remove.
 With a gravel base, you won’t have the heavy concrete truck driving on your lawn.
 A gravel base for an average sized backyard shed can usually be installed in a day or less.
-And if you ever decide to move the shed to a new location in your yard or get rid of it altogether, a gravel base will be much easier to move.
-You may even decide to level the ground for your shed, calculate how much gravel you need, and install it on your own.
+You may even decide to level the ground for your shed, calculate how much gravel you need, and build your own gravel shed foundation.
+And if you ever decide to move the shed to a new location in your yard or get rid of it altogether, a gravel base will be much easier to remove.

 Concrete is generally better than gravel for a garage foundation